PlayStation Architecture

 System Control Coprocessor

-Identified as ‘CP0’, the System Control Coprocessor is a common block found on MIPS CPUs.
-In R3000-based systems, like this one, the CP0 controls how the cache is implemented.
-Thus, enabling direct access to data cache (in the form of ‘Scratchpad’) and instruction cache (using ‘cache isolation’).
-The control coprocessor is also responsible for handling interrupts, exceptions and breakpoints, the latter is useful during debugging.
+Identified as ‘CP0’, the System Control Coprocessor is a common block found in MIPS CPUs.
+In R3000-based systems, like this one, the CP0 governs how the cache is implemented.
+Thus, enabling direct access to the data cache (in the form of ‘Scratchpad’) and instruction cache (through ‘cache isolation’).
+The control coprocessor also handles interrupts, exceptions and breakpoints - the latter is useful during debugging.

-Wait, shouldn’t co-processors only expand CPU functions?
-Why is CP0 tightly coupled to the CPU?
+Wait, shouldn’t coprocessors only expand CPU functions?
+Why is CP0 tightly coupled with the CPU?

-Indeed, R3000 cores depend on the system control coprocessor to be able to make use of many components, but whether this should be ‘legal’ or not comes down to the interpretation of the word ‘co-processor’.
-According to MIPS, a co-processor is not strictly an optional part of the CPU, it may also command the CPU’s surroundings (cache, interrupts, etc).
-Hence, a co-processor can be an integral part of the system.
-This is just something to bear in mind while talking about MIPS-related systems.
+Indeed, R3000 cores depend on the system control coprocessor to make use of many components.
+Whether or not this should be ‘legal’ comes down to the interpretation of the word ‘coprocessor’.
+According to MIPS, a coprocessor is not strictly an optional part of the CPU - it may also command the CPU’s surroundings (e.g. cache, interrupts).
+Hence, a coprocessor can be an integral part of the system.
+This is something to bear in mind when discussing MIPS-related systems.

 Later R4000-based systems incorporated a Memory Management Unit (MMU) and a Translation Lookaside Buffer (TLB) into this block, thereby increasing its capabilities and taking up new roles.